Pension Bible

 Several factors differentiate providers:

-Fee structure: Some charge a percentage of the pot (e.g. 0.15–0.45%), others charge a flat annual fee (e.g. £50–£120/year).
-Percentage fees suit smaller pots.
-Flat fees suit larger pots (roughly above £40,000–£80,000 depending on the provider).
-The pension fee calculator models the crossover point.
+Fee structure: Some charge a percentage of the pot, others charge a flat annual fee.
+Percentage fees can be more competitive for smaller pots, while flat fees can become cheaper at larger pot sizes.
+The pension fee calculator models the crossover point using current provider data.

 Fund range: Most mainstream SIPPs offer several thousand funds.
 The key question is whether they offer the specific low-cost index funds you want — typically global equity trackers with OCFs under 0.25%.